• Skip to main content

 Versión en español

-Mayonnaise is a popular condiment in Chile, widely embraced and enjoyed with various dishes, adding a unique twist to traditional sandwiches and dips.
+Mayonnaise is a popular condiment in Chile.
+It is widely embraced and enjoyed with various dishes, adding a unique twist to traditional sandwiches and dips.

-In part, mayonnaise is quite popular because many people still make it at home and enjoy the superior quality afforded by the fresh eggs and oils used on it.
+Mayonnaise is quite popular partly because many people still make it at home and enjoy the superior quality afforded by the fresh eggs and oils used in it.
 All traditional sandwich places also make it fresh, and they take pride in their unique recipes and adaptations.

 Easy Homemade Mayonnaise with a hand blender